Recently, one of our readers asked if it was possible to keep using the WordPress admin area in English on a multilingual WordPress site.

 Switching the WordPress admin area language will not affect any content already stored in WordPress or any content that you write in the future.
 This will only change the admin area’s language.

-You can use any language to write content inside the WordPress post editor while using the WordPress admin area in the English language.
+You can use any language to write content inside the WordPress post editor while using the WordPress admin area in English.

 We hope this article helped you learn how to use the WordPress admin in English on a multilingual site.
-You may also want to see our guide on how to add multilingual search in WordPress, and our expert pick of the best WordPress SEO plugins to grow your website traffic.
+You may also want to see our guide on how to add multilingual search in WordPress, as well as our expert pick of the best WordPress SEO plugins to grow your website traffic.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.